rudischenck/LeetCodeSolutions/README.md

 ## LeetCode Solutions

-This is a repository for LeetCode solutions I have completed.
+This is a repository for LeetCode problems I have completed, focused on C# using Test-driven development.